 In Switzerland, many manufacturers (of cars, household appliances, ventilation systems, etc.) have to indicate the energy consumption and characteristics of their products with an energy label.
 This label, originating directly from European standards, changes regularly.

 Of 49,564 Swiss products checked in 2021, 88% were correctly declared using the energy label.
 This figure is down 2% compared to the previous year, according to the Swiss Federal Office of Energy, which is responsible for market surveillance.
 Manufacturers and distributors are subject to regular updates of the Ordinance on Energy Efficiency.

-Eight product categories are affected by the energy label:
+Nine product categories are affected by the energy label:

-- construction products (heating and ventilation)
+- building services and technology (heating and ventilation)

 Provided by the manufacturer, the energy label must mention the features of the product along with its energy efficiency.
-The result of a complex calculation, this figure makes it possible to place the device in one of the ten energy efficiency categories defined by letters and symbols (from A+++ for the most efficient, to G), with color bars ranging from red to dark green (for the most efficient).
+The result of a complex calculation, this figure makes it possible to place the device in one of the seven energy efficiency categories defined by letters (from A for the most efficient, to G), with color bars ranging from red to dark green (for the most efficient).

 It should also be noted that US or Asian regulations are different and require their own labeling.
 However, in terms of energy performance, they are, in principle, below the level of requirement in the EU or Switzerland.
 A Swiss product is therefore compatible with 90% of existing markets, in terms of energy obligations.
 As such, the energy label plays an important role in marketing and the commercialization of a product.